smart post preloader

 CI/CD Pipelines

-Continuous integration and continuous deployment tools that automate testing, building, and releasing software.
+Continuous integration and deployment tools that automate testing, building, and releasing software.

 Containerization